rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

 #### Compression

-We&rsquo;ll specify whether or not we want these logs to be compressed when they&rsquo;re archived.
-For this example we&rsquo;ll use delaycompress to account for the graceful restart of apache, which means we also need to turn compression on:
+We'll specify whether or not we want these logs to be compressed when they're archived.
+For this example we'll use delaycompress to account for the graceful restart of apache, which means we also need to turn compression on: